litarusso/Pewlett-Hackard-Analysis/README.md

 ## Summary

   Pewlett-Hackard will be facing a difficult time in some years.
 However, this will be all right because Bob plans the future.
 To summarize, I prepared put here two more tables.
   If we compare "Figure 4" with "Figure 5" and "Figure 6", we will see that the company has a great human resource that mentors can train until the 'Silver Tsunami' comes.
-The new generation (born on 1980 and later [new_generation.csv]) is more than retiring people, and Pewlett-Hackard has enough mentorship-eligible people.
+The new generation (born on 1980 and later 'new_generation.csv') is more than retiring people, and Pewlett-Hackard has enough mentorship-eligible people.
   <p align="center">
   <img width="252" alt="new _generation" src="https://user-images.githubusercontent.com/111788394/194958486-ce225e28-6636-443e-a886-ca6c49ae5844.png">
    <p align="center">